Website icon Xpert.Digital

 Innovation and technological development

-Digitization and optimization
+Digitalization and optimization

-Spain's solar energy in the European context
+Spain's solar energy in a European context

 Challenges and opportunities

-The Armiñón site: geography, infrastructure and history
+The Armiñón location: Geography, infrastructure and history

 The role of the duck Vasco de la Energía (EVE)